robinozer/housing/README.md

     - Explains additional insights that can be investigated further.
 - **House Prices Predictor Page**:
     - This page addresses the second project requirement.
+    - Displays a table with the inherited houses features.
+    - Displays a table with predicted sale prices for each of these four inherited houses, along with the 4 features used in the prediction.
+    - Gives a total sum of predicted sale price for all four houses.
-    - Includes four input widgets and a button that enables users to predict the sale price based on the provided inputs.
+    - Includes four input widgets (corresponding to the 4 variables the model was trained on) and a 'Run Predictive Analysis' button that enables users to predict the sale price based on the provided inputs.
 - **ML Model Page**:
     - Begins with a general conclusion about the performance of the ML model.
     - Presents an overview of the pipeline steps used in the model.
     - Includes a bar plot showing the importance of each feature in the training set.
     - Evaluates the ML model by computing the R2 score and three different error measures.
+    - Shows predicted vs. actual sale price scatterplots for train and test sets.

 ## Unfixed Bugs
 * No bugs were left unfixed.